roblar658/rate-limiting/README.md

-## Rate limiter for backend function misuse
+## Rate limiter for backend function
 Rate limiting of backend functions, to limit economical costs due to misuse.

 ## How to check if rate limit is triggered